sergeylukin/justt-another-assignment-solution/README.md

   npm install && npm run serve:all
   ```

-## Production
+## On premise Production

-Regardless to which deployment method you choose for production, you'd probably need to build optimized docker images.
+Regardless to which deployment method you choose for on premise production, you'd probably need to build optimized docker images.
 For optimized docker images you'd need to:

 - make sure to setup DB and fill in production values in `.env` file